davidk/docker-slic3r-prusa3d/README.md

 # docker-prusaslicer

-This repository tracks [Prusa3D's PrusaSlicer](https://github.com/prusa3d/PrusaSlicer).
+This repository tracks and containerizes [Prusa3D's PrusaSlicer](https://github.com/prusa3d/PrusaSlicer).
 The files here contain the Dockerfile, supporting scripts and instructions for usage.

-If you're looking for a build of PrusaSlicer, the latest builds are available on PrusaSlicer's [releases page](https://github.com/prusa3d/PrusaSlicer/releases).
+If you're looking for a regular build of PrusaSlicer, the latest builds are available on PrusaSlicer's [releases page](https://github.com/prusa3d/PrusaSlicer/releases).

-To grab and run this (built on the Docker hub):
+To grab and run PrusaSlicer as a container:

     docker run -v /tmp/.X11-unix:/tmp/.X11-unix \
     -v $PWD:/Slic3r/3d:z \